microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/applications-api-overview.md

 ## API use cases for managing service principals

-The following API use cases are supported for managing service principals through the [servicePrincipal resource type](../resources/serviceprincipal.md) in Microsoft Graph:
+The following API use cases are supported for managing service principals through the [servicePrincipal resource type](../resources/serviceprincipal.md) in Microsoft Graph.

 | Use cases | API operations |
 |--|--|